emanuelemoolan8/dine-reservation/README.md

 ### 3. Environment Variables

-Create a `.env` file in the project root and define the necessary environment variables:
+- Add the .env file in the project root.
-Copy the `.env.example` file to `.env`
+- Copy the contents of .env.example into .env.
-Replace the placeholder values with the actual credentials:
+- Replace any placeholder values in .env with the actual credentials.

 DATABASE_URL=postgres://<username>:<password>@db:5432/restaurant

+or

+Replace the .env.example file in the project root with the .env file that contains the actual credentials.

 ### 4. Run the application